Skip advert

 Dr. Gavin Harper, a Faraday Institution research fellow at the Birmingham Energy Institute’s project on recycling and reuse of lithium-ion batteries (ReLiB), states: “if we face constraints around cobalt, some feel we should focus this precious resource on more demanding applications such as EVs.
 It may make more economic sense to recycle EV batteries for use in brand-new batteries for cars, rather than using them in a used state in a less demanding application [such as power storage].”

-Mercedes agrees with this.
-The German manufacturer launched a home energy-storage system (above) using batteries from its range of electric cars in April 2017, but the product was axed only a year later, with the company claiming that “it’s not necessary to have a car battery at home: they don’t move, they don’t freeze; it’s overdesigned.”
+Mercedes-Benz agrees with this.
+In April 2017 the German manufacturer launched a home energy-storage system that utilised batteries from the range of electric cars that the brand offered, but the product was axed only a year later, with the company claiming that “it’s not necessary to have a car battery at home: they don’t move, they don’t freeze; it’s overdesigned.”
 So, for Mercedes at least, the costs didn’t add up.

 Advertisement - Article continues below